clong/dl-docs/content/deployment/esxi.md

 4. Your ESXi instance must have at least two separate networks - one that is accessible from your current machine and has internet connectivity and a HostOnly network to allow the VMs to communicate over a private network.
 The network that provides DHCP and internet connectivity must also be reachable from the host that is running Terraform - ensure your firewall is configured to allow this.
 3. [OVFTool](https://my.vmware.com/web/vmware/details?downloadGroup=OVFTOOL420&productId=618) must be installed and in your path.
     * On MacOS, I solved this by creating a symbolic link to the ovftool included in VMWare Fusion: `sudo ln -s "/Applications/VMware Fusion.app/Contents/Library/VMware OVF Tool/ovftool" "/usr/local/bin/ovftool"`
+    * On Silicon Macs, OVFtool is not included in VMWare Fusion Tech Preview, so you'll have to use the download link below and symlink via `sudo ln -s /Applications/VMware\ OVF\ Tool/ovftool /usr/local/bin/ovftool`
     * Downloads for OVFTool are also here: https://code.vmware.com/web/tool/4.4.0/ovf
 4. On your ESXi instance, you must:
    1. Enable SSH